In Depth Patient Reports - default

 People with chronic asthma can get airway obstruction that makes them more likely to develop COPD.
 However, researchers aren't sure whether people with chronic asthma have symptoms similar to COPD, or if they have COPD itself.

 Lung cancer does not usually produce symptoms until the disease is advanced.
 Frequent bouts of pneumonia or a lung infection that does not clear up may be the first signs of lung cancer.
+Lung cancer can coexist with COPD.
 Signs of advanced lung cancer may include:

 - Bloody phlegm